bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Because if you first try encrypted and it, and the other side does not support it, the other side will hang up on you.
 So you have to connect again.
 Which is not the end of the world but right now the majority of the network doesn't support it so that means all of your connections would fail and you'd retry.

+Speaker 0: 00:17:25

+I see

+Speaker 1: 00:17:26

 But I don't know if that's a big enough deal in the long run so it might be turned around just try it.

 Speaker 0: 00:17:31

 Yeah I would assume eventually the goal is that everyone would use this right?

+Speaker 1: 00:17:35

+Yes

+Speaker 0: 00:17:36

 Are there any downsides to using this?

 Speaker 1: 00:17:38

-Well there is now because it's too new so if something goes wrong your note might simply fail to connect or get hung up on by all of its peers and you don't get the latest blocks, right?
+Well there is now because it's too new so if something goes wrong your node might simply fail to connect or get hung up on by all of its peers and you don't get the latest blocks, right?
 So right now it's not safe yet, but in the long run I don't think there's any downside.
 It was designed to not have downsides, in the sense that it's actually even a little bit faster than the original protocol.
-You'd think it'd be slower because it's encrypted, but the original protocol uses checksums to make sure that the messages are correct, and those checksums use SHA-256, which is very slow, and the new algorithm uses a quicker checksum.
+You'd think it'd be slower because it's encrypted, but the original protocol uses `checksums` to make sure that the messages are correct, and those checksums use `SHA-256`, which is very slow, and the new algorithm uses a quicker `checksum`.
 So it's better in, hopefully in every way, if it's not broken.

 Speaker 0: 00:18:17